tmpstpdwn/FloopyBirdy/README.md

 ## Installation

-- Clone this repo using the command `git clone https://github.com/srykrnm/floopyBirdy` on you terminal or cmd
+- Clone this repo using the command `git clone https://github.com/srykrnm/FloopyBirdy` on you terminal or cmd.
-- open the folder `floopyBirdy/src` and just run `main.py` file.
+- go to the directory `FloopyBirdy/src` and just run `main.py` file.
-- thats it
+- thats it.
-- Enjoy
+- Enjoy.

 ## usage